 Say YES to no-sugar diet!

-Although a sugar-free diet is not as simple as it may sound, it is indeed achievable.
+Although a no-sugar diet is not as simple as it may sound, it is indeed achievable.
 Let me start with its definition and that would be: A no-sugar diet means doing away with everything that has sugar.

 A Sugar-free Diet

-Having a no sugar diet success needs a commitment on your part.
+Having a no-sugar diet success needs a commitment on your part.
 Here some of the guidelines you should follow to have a sugar free diet: